0 - Packet

 When activated, packets will be composed of 7 bytes a compress header + data.
 The compression algorithm used is is ZLIB, widely available and supported by many languages and runtimes.

-• int<3> compress packet length
+• int<3> compressed packet length

-• int<1> compress sequence number
+• int<1> compression protocol sequence number

-• int<3> uncompress packet length
+• int<3> uncompress body length

-• byte<n> compress body
+• byte<n> compressed body

 • one or many standard packets :

 Since compress body can contain many "standard packets", compress sequence number is incremented separately from sequence number.
+If the length of the uncompressed payload exceeds 0xffffff bytes, the uncompressed payload must be sent in several compressed protocol packets.

 For small packets, using compression won't be efficient, so the client can choose to send uncompressed data.